-It is important that lecture-track faculty engage in an active, productive program of professional development especially related to teaching.
-As faculty devoted primarily to effective teaching and support roles in departments, lecture-track faculty are not required to engage in the preparation and publication of original scholarship, although such efforts are naturally welcome and encouraged.
-Lecture-track faculty are encouraged to contribute to the understanding and practice of teaching and to disseminate their contributions in publications, national and regional conference presentations, local campus and departmental presentations, etc. (Such efforts would clearly be beneficial in review for promotion to Professor of
+It is important that teaching professor-track faculty engage in an active, productive program of professional development especially related to teaching.
+As faculty devoted primarily to effective teaching and support roles in departments, teaching professor-track faculty are not required to engage in the preparation and publication of original scholarship, although such efforts are naturally welcome and encouraged.
+Teaching professor-track faculty are encouraged to contribute to the understanding and practice of teaching and to disseminate their contributions in publications, national and regional conference presentations, local campus and departmental presentations, etc. (Such efforts would clearly be beneficial in review for promotion to Teaching Professor.)